Skip to content

 Using SQLModel in routstr/core/db.py:

-# Core models
+# Core tables

 - id: Primary key

-- key_hash: Hashed API key
+- api_key: Provider API key

-- metadata: JSON field
+- architecture: JSON

 - id: Primary key